-- 1. These lines represent more generalized locations of future backage roads where the planned land uses will likely warrant their construction. - 2.
-Developments where preferred backage roads are shown should incorporate them in the site design or accomplish similar circulation goals through some alternative method. - 3.
-When backage roads are constructed in these locations, the standards listed above for backage roads shall apply.
+- 1. These lines represent more generalized locations of future backage roads where the planned land uses may warrant their construction. - 2.
+Developments where preferred backage roads are shown are encouraged to incorporate them in the site design or accomplish similar circulation goals through some alternative method. - 3.
+When backage roads are constructed in these locations, the standards listed above shall apply.